 Teach children about cyber security by playing Capture the Flag

-Since the beginning of my studies (yes, we are going way way back) I have given quite some guest lectures at primary and secondary schools.
-Where it mainly started to make girls more enthusiastic about technical / IT studies by giving lessons about web & app design (within VHTO’s DigiVITA project), I actually liked it so much that I still love and enjoy these guest lessons.
+Since the beginning of my studies (yes, we are going way back), I have given guest lectures at primary and secondary schools.
+It mainly started to make girls more enthusiastic about technical / IT studies by providing lessons about web & app design (within VHTO’s DigiVITA project), I liked it so much that I still love and enjoy these guest lessons.
 Now they are no longer about HTML and CSS, but about cyber security and safety on the internet.

 I wrote the platform for the Capture the Flag in Laravel.
-Since different ages had to work with different skill levels, I wanted to make the platform as simple as possible (and I couldn’t find that in existing platforms).
+Since different ages had to work with varying skill levels, I wanted to make the platform as simple as possible (and I couldn’t find that in existing platforms).
 Besides, I don’t mind coding from time to time :).
-In order to test the platform and the challenges in all ways, we played a practice round with many security specialists.
+To test the platform and the challenges in all ways, we played a practice round with many security specialists.
 If you still find something, please let me know!

 You can register as a new team on the landing screen.
 Do not forget to choose an icon that suits your personality well (hehe).
-A CTF code was set as a requirement in order to place students in the right class room.
-Only students in your class room will be placed on the score board.
+A CTF code was set as a requirement to place students in the right classroom.
+Only students in your classroom will be placed on the scoreboard.

-On the left screenshot an overview screen with several categories is shown.
-At the moment these are hacking, forensics, crypto and coding.
+On the left screenshot, an overview screen with several categories is shown.
+At the moment, these are hacking, forensics, crypto, and coding.
 Per category, a record is kept of how much you have already solved.
-On the right screenshot you can see how the challenges are displayed per category.
-In a list, where the title is the link to the challenge, the challenges are sorted by difficulty.
+On the right screenshot, you can see how the challenges are displayed per category.
+The challenges are sorted by the difficulty in a list, where the title is the link to the challenge.
 There is an input field for each challenge: the flag found must be entered here.

-The above screenshots show two challenges: ‘Common password’, where you have to try to log in with frequently used usernames and passwords and ‘Doors’, a challenge where you have to see which ports are open on a server in order to gain entry.
+The above screenshots show two challenges: ‘Common password’, where you have to try to log in with frequently used usernames and passwords and ‘Doors’, a challenge where you have to see which ports are open on a server to gain entry.
 Let’s see how to solve the first challenge.
 By clicking on the link, you will find a Wikipedia page about the most commonly used passwords.
 You should try this manually (or automatically if you’re a 1337 hacker).
-However, you don’t know the username, but if you read the error message correctly, you will easily find out.
+However, you don’t know the username, but you will easily find out if you read the error message correctly.
 Do you have the username and password correct?
 Then you get a flag.

 Do you also want to use this in your class or with your kids?
-At https://ctf.hackchallengesforkids.com you can visit the CTF environment including about 30 challenges (and more to come!).
-You will need a CTF-code to play it with your students.
+At https://ctf.hackchallengesforkids.com you can visit the CTF environment, including about 30 challenges (and more to come!).
+You will need a CTF scode to play it with your students.
 You can request this by sending a Twitter DM, a LinkedIn message or by sending an email to

 ctf [at] hackchallenges [dot] nl .